Our Work on AI

 Featured work

 This forward-looking report investigates the evolving relationship between synthetic media and the information landscape in situations of armed conflict and widespread violence, with a particular focus on implications for conflict resolution and peace processes.
+It is available in English and Arabic.

 With the progress of generative AI technologies, synthetic media is getting more realistic.
 We therefore see growing demand for AI detection tools that can determine whether a piece of audio and visual content has been generated or edited using AI.
 This piece discusses some of the limitations of detection tools and how to decide when to use them.